TomConlin/Semantic_Exchange_Format/README.md

 label and type every internal node and edge.

-Explicitly noting here that
-an internal node may only exist exactly once in a tree, and leaf nodes which may be data, are outside our control may contain duplicate values.
+Explicitly noteing here that a node may only exist exactly once on any path in a tree.

 Directed rooted trees can also be seen as unordered lists of unordered lists.